Bamako: Architecture

 The BCEAO Tower at 20 stories is the tallest building in the West African nation.
 It sits on the north ("left") bank of the River Niger in the city centre.
 The BCEAO Tower is the Malian headquarters of the Central Bank of West African States, which provides development banking and government financial and currency services in several Francophone West African nations.
 Classified as Neo-Sudanic architecture, it is modeled on the Sudano-Sahelian architecture of the famous mosques of Djenne and Timbuktu.
 The building is located in the busy Commune III neighbourhood, where "Avenue Moussa Tavele" meets the waterside boulevard between the two main Bamako bridges: King Fahd Bridge a block west and Martyrs Bridge three blocks east.
 Just to the east of the BCEAO complex, a park and formal garden mark where the diagonally running "Boulevard du Peuple" reaches the river.
 By contrast, small market gardens and launching points or river canoes lie along the river front.

 The Cité Administrative (Administrative City) is a complex of buildings located just west of the northern end of the King Fahd Bridge.
 The complex was begun in 2003 by then President Konaré with the help of funding from the government of Libya.
 The 10 ha Cité Administrative was completed in 2010 and houses many of the offices of the government.

 Demographics

 Bamako has experienced staggering population growth.
 In 1884, it had only 2,500 inhabitants, 8,000 in 1908, 37,000 in 1945, and 100,000 in 1960.
-Today, the population is at least 18 times what it was in 1960, with 1,810,366 recorded at the 2009 census, and continues to attract a rural population in search of work.
+Today, the population is over 42 times what it was in 1960, with a population of 4,227,569 recorded at the 2022 census, and continues to attract a rural population in search of work.

-Including illegal squatters and temporary workers, some experts believe the population today is well over 2 million.
 This uncontrolled growth has caused significant difficulties in terms of traffic, sanitation (including access to safe water), and pollution.
 Bamako hosts a diverse population composed of different ethnic groups in Mali and from neighboring countries.